werf/lockgate/README.md

-# sluis
+# Shluz
-Sluis is a locking library for go
+Shluz is a locking library for go